GK Quiz about Space and Universe

 Related: US presidents in chronological order

-What is the popular name for Sirius, which is 9 light years from Earth?
+What is the popular name for Sirius, nine light-years from Earth?

 (a) The Dog Star